Martha Kearney

 Martha Catherine Kearney (born 8 October 1957) is a British-Irish journalist and broadcaster.
-She was the main presenter of BBC Radio 4's lunchtime news programme The World at One for 11 years, and in April 2018 became a presenter of the early morning Today programme.
+She was the main presenter of BBC Radio 4's lunchtime news programme The World at One for 11 years.

+In April 2018, Kearney joined the presenting team of the early morning Today programme.
+In February 2024 she announced her intention to step down from Today after the 2024 United Kingdom general election, and she did so on 18 July 2024.
+She is to stay with Radio 4, hosting a new series called This Natural Life and continuing to present episodes of Open Country.

 Early life

 Kearney was born in Dublin, and brought up in an academic environment; her father, the historian Hugh Kearney, taught first at Sussex and later at Edinburgh universities.
-She was educated at St Joseph's (later St Wilfrid's) Catholic School, Burgess Hill, Sussex, during her primary-school years, briefly attended Brighton and Hove High School and then completed her secondary education at George Watson's Ladies College in Edinburgh.
+She was educated at St Joseph's (later St Wilfrid's) Catholic School, Burgess Hill, Sussex, during her primary-school years.
+Her secondary education was first, briefly, at the private Brighton and Hove High School, and then at the private George Watson's Ladies College in Edinburgh.
 From 1976 to 1980 she read classics at St Anne's College, Oxford.
-In her final year at Oxford, she worked as a volunteer in hospital radio.

 Career

 Kearney began her career as a phone operator on phone-in programmes at the London commercial radio station LBC and Independent Radio News in London.
 She was a reporter on the AM programme before becoming a political correspondent when she covered the 1987 general election.
 In 1988 she joined A Week in Politics on Channel 4 as a reporter.
 In 1990 she moved to the BBC's political programme On the Record.